Ivraj/multi-seq-lambda-repro/README.md

    Note that depending on your local setup, you may run into timeout issues with Puppeteer.
 If this is the case, I recommend generating each video individually using the `yarn build:single-seq` and `yarn build:multi-seq` cmds.
-Running these individually seems be more reliable for some reason.
+Running these individually was more reliable for me.

 4. **Generate the test videos in Lambda**